knative/serving/README.md

 # Elafros

-This repository contains an open source specification and implementation of Google's next-generation serverless product.
+This repository contains an open source specification and implementation of a Kubernetes- and Istio-based container platform.

 If you are interested in contributing to `Elafros`, see [CONTRIBUTING.md](./CONTRIBUTING.md) and [DEVELOPMENT.md](./DEVELOPMENT.md).